-- business activities of firms in the United States and in selected other countries. - BUS-D 302 International Business: Operations of International Enterprises (3 cr.)
-P: D301.
-Focuses on the administration of international aspects of business organizations through an examination of their policy formulation, forms of foreign operations, methods of organization and control, and functional adjustments. - BUS-D 488 Current International Topics (3 cr.)
+- BUS-D 311 Global Management (3 cr.)
+P: D270.
+This course focuses on the management of multinational firms and the role of the global manager.
+Students are placed in the role of the decision-makers responsible for solving the myriad of practical problems resulting from a globalized and highly interconnected business environment. - BUS-D 312 Building Managerial Cross Cultural Competencies (3 cr.)
+P: D270.
+This course focuses on the development of global leadership skills.
+It will help students to: understand the major trends affecting work; have a sense of cultural diversity and the interconnectedness of the world; foster effective communication; build teams quickly across multiple cultural environments; proactively manage their career progress. - BUS-D 411 International Competitive Strategy (3 cr.)
+This course is designed to provide an understanding of the interplay between the Multinational Corporation (MNC), the countries in which it does business, and the competitive environments in which it operates.
+The course takes a top management-level perspective on the design and implementation of MNC strategy. - BUS-D 488 Current International Topics (3 cr.)
 P: Departmental authorization and current/previous enrollment in an overseas study program or significant international experience (including experience of international students enrolled at IU).
 Online course.
 Lectures and discussion on current topics relating to the international environment of business, as well as to the cultural aspects of the area in which an overseas study program is located.
 (Formerly X488). - BUS-D 490 Independent Study in International Business (1-3 cr.)
 P: Consent of department chairperson and of instructor.
 Supervised individual study and research in student's special field of interest.
 The student will propose the investigation desired and, in conjunction with the instructor, develop the scope of work to be completed.
 Comprehensive written report required. - BUS-D 496 Foreign Study in Business (2-6 cr.)
 P: Consent of instructor.
 Work in, or visits to, business firms; discussions with business executives and government officials.
 Prior background reading, orientation work, and approval of project required.
 Two credit hours for each three weeks of foreign residence.